-6.12.3.5 The NYISO will collect the appropriate HFC revenues for the Billing Period and remit those revenues to the appropriate Transmission Owner(s) in accordance with the NYISO’s billing and settlement procedures pursuant to the NYISO OATT.
+6.12.3.5 Cost Recovery Methodology

-6.12.3.6 The HFC for the Billing Period shall be based on the ICAP requirement in the statewide capacity market, adjusted to subtract locational capacity requirements for those LSEs determined to be allocated the costs of the project in accordance with Section 25.7.12 of Attachment S of the NYISO OATT.
+The HFC for the Billing Period shall be based on the ICAP requirement in the statewide capacity market, adjusted to subtract locational capacity requirements for those LSEs determined to be allocated the costs of the project in accordance with Section 25.7.12 of Attachment S of the ISO OATT.

-6.12.3.6.1 For Year 1, the LSEs’ ICAP requirements for the most recent NYISO Capability Year prior to the in-service date of the Highway SDU shall be used for cost allocation.

-6.12.3.6.2 For subsequent years, the billing cycle shall be adjusted, if necessary, to start following the establishment of the LSEs’ ICAP requirements for the current Capability Year.
+6.12.3.5.1 The ISO shall calculate each LSE’s share of the HFC for each Billing Period (i.e., LSE HFC Allocationp,l,B) as follows:

+LSE HFC Allocationp,l,B = (Billing Period HFCp,B - IncrementalTransmissionRightsRevenuep,B+ Outage Cost Adjustmentp,B) x (LSE ICAP Allocation %l,B)

+Where:

+l = the relevant Responsible LSE;

+p = an individual Highway SDU for which a portion of the costs thereof are recovered pursuant to this Rate Schedule 12;

+B= the relevant Billing Period;

+Billing Period HFCp, B = the pro-rata share of the annual HFC for Highway SDU p, as discussed in Section 6.12.2 above and as may be adjusted in accordance with Section 6.12.4.1.3 below, allocated for Billing Period B;

+LSE ICAP Allocation %l,B = the LSE’s proportionate share of the NYCA ICAP requirement for Billing Period B, adjusted to subtract Locational ICAP requirements for Billing Period B, which shall be calculated as:

+(LSE total ICAP Requirement – Sum of LSE Locational ICAP Requirements for any Locality not located within another Locality)/(NYCA Minimum Installed Capacity Requirement – Sum of Locational Minimum Installed Capacity Requirements for any Locality not located within another Locality)

+Such ICAP requirements shall be the ICAP equivalent of the LSE’s UCAP requirements prior to any reduction for Locality Exchange MW;

+IncrementalTransmissionRightsRevenuep,B = Congestion payments received by the applicable Transmission Owner for Billing Period B pursuant to Section 20.2.3 of Attachment N of the ISO OATT for any Incremental TCCs held by the Transmission Owner related to the Highway SDU p, as discussed in Section 6.12.3.4.1 above; and

+Outage Cost Adjustmentp,B = the Outage charges for any Incremental TCCs held by the Transmission Owner related to the Highway SDU p determined pursuant to Section 6.12.3.4.2 above for any hour in the Day-Ahead Market during which the Highway SDU p is modeled to be wholly or partially out of service aggregated across all hours of Billing Period B.

+6.12.3.5.2 The ISO will collect the appropriate HFC revenues each Billing Period and remit those revenues to the appropriate Transmission Owner(s) in accordance with the ISO’s billing and settlement procedures.

-6.12.3.6.3 Each LSE’s share of the HFC for Billing Period shall be allocated as follows: LSE HFC Allocation = Billing Period HFC x (LSE ICAP Requirement - Locational ICAP Requirement (if applicable))/(Statewide ICAP Requirement – Sum of Locational ICAP Requirements)6.12.3.6.4 Billing true-ups to account for load shifting between LSEs will be based upon the existing ICAP methodology, as appropriate.
-These true-ups will occur on a monthly basis.
+6.12.3.5.3 Billing true-ups to account for load shifting between LSEs will be based upon the existing ICAP methodology, as appropriate.
+These true-ups will occur on a monthly basis pursuant to ISO procedures.

-6.12.3.6.5 Revenue shortfalls, if any, will be allocated to the remaining LSEs in proportion to their ICAP requirements for the Capability Year.
-Billing adjustments for revenue shortfalls will occur on a monthly basis.

 6.12.4 Headroom Accounting

-As new generators and merchant transmission facilities come on line and use the Headroom created by a prior Highway SDU, the Developers or Interconnection Customers of those new facilities will reimburse prior Developers or Interconnection Customers or will compensate the LSEs who funded the Highway SDU Headroom in accordance with Sections 25.8.7 and 25.8.8 of Attachment S.
+As new generators and merchant transmission facilities come on line and use the Headroom created by a prior Highway SDU, the Developers or Interconnection Customers of those new facilities will reimburse prior Developers or Interconnection Customers or will compensate the LSEs who funded the Highway SDU Headroom in accordance with Sections 25.8.7 and 25.8.8 of Attachment S of the ISO OATT.

 6.12.4.1 The Developer or Interconnection Customer of the subsequent project shall make a lump sum payment to the constructing Transmission Owner(s) proportional to the electrical use of the Headroom in the account by the Developer’s or Interconnection Customer’s project.